On the missing log in upper tail estimates: Applications

-\end{corollary} In all the below examples we tacitly set $V(\cH)=[n]$ and~$w_f=1$, i.e., count unordered objects (treat them as $k$-sets).
-If desired, using the weights~$w_f \ge 0$ we could also treat them as ordered $k$-vectors. \begin{example}[Arithmetic progressions] For $k \ge 3$, let the edges of~$\cH_n$ encode $k$-term arithmetic progressions in~$[n]$, which are central objects in additive combinatorics.
-It is easy to check that $(\cH_n)_{n \ge k}$ satisfies the assumptions of Corollary~\ref{cor:randinduced} with~$q=2$. \end{example} \begin{example}[Schur triples] Let the edges of the $3$-uniform hypergraph~$\cH_n$ encode Schur triples $\{x,y,z\} \subseteq [n]$ with $x+y=z$ (where $x \neq y$), which are classical objects in Number theory and Ramsey theory (see, e.g.,~\cite{Gr} and \cite{GRR,Schacht2009}).
-In this case $(\cH_n)_{n \ge k}$ satisfies the assumptions of Corollary~\ref{cor:randinduced} with~$k=3$ and~$q=2$.
-A similar remark also applies to~$\ell$-sums (studied, e.g., in~\cite{BHKLS}), where the $3$-element subsets satisfy~$x+y=\ell z$. \end{example} \begin{example}[Additive quadruples] Let the edges of the $4$-uniform hypergraph~$\cH_n$ encode additive quadruples $\{x_1,x_2,y_1,y_2\} \subseteq [n]$ with $x_1+x_2=y_1+y_2$ (where all the variables are distinct).
-The number of these quadruples is also called additive energy, which is an important quantity in additive combinatorics (see, e.g.,~\cite{BK2012,B2014}).
-In this case $(\cH_n)_{n \ge k}$ satisfies the assumptions of Corollary~\ref{cor:randinduced} with~$k=4$ and~$q=3$. \end{example} \begin{example}[$(r,s)$-sums] For $r,s \ge 1$ satisfying $r+s \ge 3$, let the edges of the $(r+s)$-uniform hypergraph $\cH_n$ encode $(r,s)$-sums $x_1 + \cdots + x_r = y_1 + \cdots + y_s$ in~$[n]$ with distinct variables.
-For $r=s$ this includes the $2r$-fold additive energy, which is useful in the context of Roth's theorem (see, e.g.,~\cite{B2014}).
-It is easy to check that $(\cH_n)_{n \ge k}$ satisfies the assumptions of Corollary~\ref{cor:randinduced} with~$k=r+s$ and~$q=r+s-1$. \end{example} \begin{example}[Integer solutions of linear homogeneous systems] Let $1 \le r \le k-2$.
+In particular, letting the edges of the $k$-uniform hypergraphs~$\cH_n$ with vertex-set~$V(\cH)=[n]$ encode the relevant objects, it is not difficult to check that Corollary~\ref{cor:randinduced} with uniform weights~$w_f=1$ implies\footnote{Note that using weights~$w_f=1$ we count unordered objects, i.e., treat the objects as~$k$-sets (if desired, we could also treat them as ordered~$k$-vectors by using non-uniform weights~$w_f >0$, say).} all the upper tail bounds presented in Examples~\ref{ex:AP}--\ref{ex:rssum} of Section~\ref{sec:intro:examples} (using~$q=2$ for $k$-term arithmetic progressions, $(k,q)=(3,2)$ for Schur triples, $(k,q)=(4,3)$ for additive quadruples, and~$(k,q)=(r+s,r+s-1)$ for $(r,s)$-sums).
+Motivated by Section~2.1 in~\cite{UTAP}, we now record a further common generalization of these~examples. \begin{example}[Integer solutions of linear homogeneous systems] Let $1 \le r \le k-2$.
 Let $A$ be a~$r \times k$ integer matrix.
 Following~\cite{UTAP}, we assume that every $r \times r$ submatrix~$B$ of~$A$ has full rank, i.e., $\mathrm{rank}(B)=r=\mathrm{rank}(A)$.
 We also assume that there exists a distinct-valued positive integer solution to $A x = \uzero$, where $x=(x_1, \ldots, x_k)$ is a column vector and $\uzero=(0, \ldots, 0)$ is an $r$-dimensional column vector.
-Let the edges of the $k$-uniform hypergraph~$\cH_n$ encode solutions $\{x_1, \ldots, x_k\}\subseteq [n]$ of the system $A x = \uzero$ with distinct $x_i$.
-The discussion of Section~2.1 in~\cite{UTAP} implies that $(\cH_n)_{n \ge n_1}$ satisfies the assumptions of Corollary~\ref{cor:randinduced} with~$q=k-r$. \end{example}
+Let the edges of the $k$-uniform hypergraph~$\cH_n$ with~$V(\cH_n)=[n]$ encode solutions $\{x_1, \ldots, x_k\}\subseteq [n]$ of the system $A x = \uzero$ with distinct~$x_i$.
+The discussion of Section~2.1 in~\cite{UTAP} implies that $(\cH_n)_{n \ge n_1}$ satisfies the assumptions of Corollary~\ref{cor:randinduced} with~$q=k-r$, so the upper tail inequality~\eqref{eq:indshg:both} holds for~$X = e(\cH_p)$, say. \end{example}